GASP: Gaussian Splatting for Physic-Based Simulations: Introduction

 \section{Introduction}

 The recent development of \textit{Gaussian Splatting} (GS) \cite{kerbl20233d} has greatly influenced the field of computer graphics, enabling the modeling of three-dimensional (3D) scenes from images with annotated camera positions.
-The GS model represents 3D scenes as a set of 3D Gaussian distributions, which allows for rapid training and rendering.
-Furthermore, it is relatively straightforward to modify the original GS approach to enable editing~\cite{waczynska2024games,guedon2024sugar,huang2024gsdeformer} and to facilitate the creation of dynamic scenes~\cite{waczynska2024d,huang2024sc,kratimenos2023dynmf}.
+The GS model represents 3D scenes as a set of 3D Gaussian distributions, allowing rapid training and rendering.
+Furthermore, it is relatively straightforward to modify the original GS approach to enable editing~\cite{guedon2024sugar,huang2024gsdeformer,waczynska2024games} and to facilitate the creation of dynamic scenes~\cite{huang2024sc,kratimenos2023dynmf,waczynska2024d}.

 At the same time, one of the most significant challenges with the GS framework is the incorporation of physics into scenes represented using 3D Gaussian components.
-It is noteworthy that using a physical engine would pave the way to the implementation of GS in spatial, immersive interfaces such as virtual reality (VR) \cite{jiang2024vr}.
-Presently, the existing models employ supplementary meshing techniques, including triangle or tetrahedron meshing \cite{feng2024gaussian}, marching cubes \cite{guedon2024sugar}, or cage meshes \cite{jiang2024vr}.
-This approach generates classical mesh-based representations, which are then controlled by a physical engine.
-Consequently, Gaussian components are adjusted in accordance with mesh-based modifications.
-While such methods produce satisfactory renderings, they require the implementation of an additional meshing and rendering strategy.
+Existing models employ additional meshing techniques, including triangle or tetrahedron meshing \cite{feng2024gaussian}, marching cubes \cite{guedon2024sugar}, or cage meshes \cite{jiang2024vr}.
+This approach generates classical mesh-based representations, which are then controlled by a physics engine.
+Consequently, Gaussian components are adjusted following mesh-based modifications.
+Although such methods produce satisfactory renderings, they require the implementation of an additional meshing and rendering strategy.
 Extracting meshes from 3DGS remains a subject of active research, with promising approaches such as SuGaR or 2DGS~\cite{Huang2DGS2024}.
 However, obtaining smooth, high-quality meshes for arbitrary objects or scenes is still a challenging task, and artifacts affecting the simulation, such as mesh gaps, may occur.

-Alternatively, PhysGaussian \cite{xie2024physgaussian} utilizes the vanilla GS approach and adapt Newtonian dynamics to accommodate 3D Gaussian components.
-PhysGaussian \cite{xie2024physgaussian} employs the first-order approximation of a deformation map.
-By utilizing such a method, we locally approximate the dynamics through linear transformations.
-This solution is effective, however, it is contingent upon access to a physical engine in order to apply the modifications and relies on a network approximation.
+Alternatively, PhysGaussian \cite{xie2024physgaussian} utilizes the vanilla GS approach and adapts Newtonian dynamics to accommodate 3D Gaussian components.
+PhysGaussian employs the first-order approximation of a deformation map.
+Using such a method, it can locally approximate the dynamics through linear transformations.
+This solution is effective, however, it is contingent upon access to a physics engine in order to apply the modifications and relies on a network approximation.
 Due to that, this method is not suitable for use in other popular 3D graphics software such as Blender.